isgo-golgo13/go-gokit-gorilla-restsvc-k8s/README.md

 For K8s Helm deployment issue as follows:

-From the `k8s/k8s-helm/gokit-gorilla-restsvc-chart` diretory (at the shell):
+From the `k8s/k8s-helm/gokit-gorilla-restsvc-chart` directory (at the shell):

 `1.` Render the Helm Chart (Local Render)
 ```